-Each 3D origami unit has two sides: the tabs and the pocket.
-The tabs are the two points that were created by the fold in Step 3.
-The pockets are the result of the folds in Step 2 and Step 5.
+To create a design, you'll continue to make 3D origami units.
+Each unit has two sides: the tabs and the pocket.
+The tabs are the two points that were created by the fold in step 3.
+The pockets are the result of the folds in step 2 and step 5.

 To make a 3D origami model, you slip the tabs of the second unit into the pockets of the unit immediately before it.
 Different shapes are created by the angle at which the units are joined together.
-Depending on what you are trying to make, glue might be used to keep the units together at the angle... necessary to give the model its completed shape.
+Depending on what you are trying to make, you might want to use glue to keep the units together at the angles necessary to give the model its shape.

 Simple 3D Origami Tree

 This project could easily be used as a Christmas tree ornament or a gift topper.
-The tree could be decorated with stick-on rhinestones, markers, or other embellishments if desired.Continue to 9 of 9 below.
+The tree also could be decorated with stick-on rhinestones, markers, or other embellishments if desired.